geo-martino/dbmerger/README.md

 #### Email Add
 - Extra columns from the primary database to include in the mailing list export
-	> **NOTE**: TID, names, and email columns included by default, do not add these here.
+	> **NOTE**: ID, names, and email columns included by default, do not add these here.

 #### Phone Sort